 In years past, a relatively larger device was implanted during open chest surgery with electrode leads placed directly on the heart surface.
 The leads were then connected to a wallet-sized generator placed under the skin in the abdomen.
 About half of all patients who could have benefitted from the treatment were considered poor risks for such major surgery.
 Today, a non-surgical approach has increased the number of patients who can be considered for implantation.
 This technique involves insertion of the electrode wires into the heart by passage through veins leading to the heart with an electrode patch placed just under the skin.

 Cardiology of Tulsa at Saint Francis Hospital South

 Warren Clinic Cardiology of Tulsa physicians and staff are available at Saint Francis Hospital South every Monday through Friday from 8 a.m. to 4:30 p.m.

 Committed to providing the highest quality of patient care by utilizing leading edge technology, Cardiology of Tulsa’s services include:

 • Heart disease prevention

 In addition to Warren Clinic Cardiology of Tulsa physicians, cardiologist Bryan A. Lucenta, M.D.

-also practices on the Saint Francis Hospital South campus.
+also practices at Saint Francis Hospital South.